Zillowe FoundationZillowe Documentation

 What We Collect

-When you choose to enable telemetry, Zoi sends a secure, anonymous event to our cloud-hosted PostHog instance when you perform certain actions.
-The data we collect is strictly limited to the following:
+When you choose to enable telemetry, Zoi sends a secure, anonymous events to an EU PostHog cloud-hosted (https://eu.i.posthog.com) instance when you perform certain actions.
+The data we collect is strictly limited to the following fields:

 • Event Type: The action you performed.
 This can be one of the following: